veniamin-ilmer/math/balanced-ternary-logic/readme.md

 I have been unhappy with the existing [Three-valued logic](https://en.wikipedia.org/wiki/Three-valued_logic) which mostly involve a true state, a false state, and something in between like unknown.

 I have been trying to derive a form of logic which would better represent balanced ternary numbers, with positive, zero, and negative.

-The purpose behind this has been to find a balanced ternary analog for a [binary adder](https://en.wikipedia.org/wiki/Adder_(electronics))
+The purpose behind this has been to find a balanced ternary analog for a [binary adder](https://en.wikipedia.org/wiki/Adder_(electronics)) This can be used to develop logic gates which handle positive and negative electric flows for a balanced ternary computer.
+It can take advantage of 3 having the most efficient [radix economy](https://en.wikipedia.org/wiki/Radix_economy).

 Let's see if we can use binary logic gates as an analog for balanced ternary gates.